 Traumatic brain injury medication is administered immediately after an injury to stabilize the individual and prevent a secondary injury.
 However, a brain injury can result in various secondary effects that may also require medication after initial treatment.

-While medication can help relieve many symptoms and secondary effects, such as pain and spasticity, it does not address the root cause of a condition.
+While medication can help relieve many symptoms and secondary effects, such as pain and spasticity, it does not address the root cause of the condition.
 Therefore, it’s important not to use medication as a substitute for rehabilitation therapy.

 Benefits of Traumatic Brain Injury Medication

 Several classes of medications are used to treat traumatic brain injuries.
 Immediately after an injury, medication is most often used for emergency treatment to help stabilize an individual’s vitals, such as blood pressure.
 It can also help prevent a secondary injury and lower the risk of complications.

 Although stabilization is the immediate goal of medication after traumatic brain injury, medication may also be used to help manage the various short-term and long-term effects following TBI.
 For example, doctors may prescribe pain medication like ibuprofen or acetaminophen to manage pain after traumatic brain injury.
 For other effects such as spasticity, medication may also be administered to help reduce muscle spasms and twitching.